Exploring Efficient-Tuned Learning Audio Representation Method from BriVL: Methodology And Experiments

 where $\mathbf{S}_j$ is the $j$-th column of $\mathbf{S}$.
 A two-layer MLP block with a ReLU activation layer is adopted to project $\mathbf{r}^{(i)}$ to the joint cross-modal embedding space, resulting in the final $d$-dimensional image embedding $\mathbf{z}^{(i)} \in \mathbb{R}^{d}$.

-\textbf{Audio Encoder.} For audio input, we first convert the original audio waveform (1D) into a spectrum (2D) as the input of WavLM, and pool the entire 512 dimensional audio sequence to output an embedding.
-The WavLM embedding is computed by the weighted average of outputs from all transformer layers.
-The WavLM\footnote{\url{https://github.com/microsoft/unilm/tree/master/wavlm}} model inspired by HuBERT contains two main networks as follows: a CNN encoder and a Transformer with $L$ blocks.
-During training, some frames of the CNN encoder output $\mathbf{x}$ are masked randomly and fed to the Transformer as input.
-The Transformer is optimized to predict the discrete target sequence $\mathbf{z}$, in which each $z_t \in [C]$ is a $C$-class categorical variable.
-The distribution over the classes is parameterized with
+\textbf{Audio Encoder.} In the case of audio input, our method initially converts the original 1D audio waveform into a 2D spectrum that serves as the input for WavLM.
+To output an embedding, we pool the entire 512-dimensional audio sequence and calculate the WavLM embedding using a weighted average of outputs from all transformer layers.
+The WavLM model\footnote{\url{https://github.com/microsoft/unilm/tree/master/wavlm}}, which was inspired by HuBERT, comprises a CNN encoder and a Transformer with $L$ blocks.
+During training, some frames of the CNN encoder output $\mathbf{x}$ are randomly masked and fed to the Transformer as input.
+The Transformer is trained to predict the discrete target sequence $\mathbf{z}$, in which each $z_t \in [C]$ represents a $C$-class categorical variable.
+The distribution over classes is parameterized using Equation (1), where $\mathbf{W}^P$ is a projection matrix, $\mathbf{h}^{L}_{t}$ denotes the output hidden state for step $t$, $\mathbf{e}_c$ represents the embedding for class $c$, $\mathrm{sim}(a,b)$ calculates the cosine similarity between $a$ and $b$, and $\tau=0.1$ scales the logit \cite{chen2022wavlm}:

-where $\mathbf{W}^P$ is a projection matrix, $\mathbf{h}^{L}_{t}$ is the output hidden state for step $t$, $\mathbf{e}_c$ is the embedding for class $c$, $\mathrm{sim}(a,b)$ means the cosine similarity between $a$ and $b$, and $\tau=0.1$ scales the logit \cite{chen2022wavlm}.
-The WavLM embedding is calculated by the weighted average of all transformer layer outputs of WavLM, where the weights are learned during fine tuning.
-In the process of fine-tuning, we either update or freeze the parameters of WavLM.
+The distribution over classes in extraction method is parameterized using Equation (1), where $\mathbf{W}^P$ represents a projection matrix that is optimized during training.
+The output hidden state for step $t$, denoted by $\mathbf{h}^{L}_{t}$, is computed by the Transformer with $L$ blocks.
+The embedding for class $c$ is represented by $\mathbf{e}_c$, and the cosine similarity between $a$ and $b$ is calculated using $\mathrm{sim}(a,b)$.
+The scaling factor $\tau=0.1$ is used to adjust the logit score.
+During fine-tuning, the WavLM embedding as the weighted average of all transformer layer outputs, with the weights learned during this stage.
+Fine-tuning involves updating the parameters of WavLM to optimize the model for a specific downstream task.